lisp-ceo/backbone_bootstrap/README.md

 Monstrous Shoes
 ===============

+## Usage

+: git clone
+: jekyll --server --auto
+: begin development!
+Make sure you look at the .gitignore and ensure it suits your needs

-Deps:
+## Deps:
   * Jekyll - suuuuuuuper lightweight, move to Django eventually
+  * Optional: npm - minification, testing
+## Technologies used:
   * Backbone.js
   * Require.js
-  Replace with Twitter Bootstrap 2
-  { * Twitter bootstrap
+  * Twitter bootstrap
-  * Modernizr
-  * 960.css
-  }
   * Minification
   * long backwards compat

 Everything you need to start developing push-based web apps with Jekyll and Backbone.
 Will require some manipulation if being used as part of a bigger framework (but if you're doing that, you're probably doing something wrong.

-File system:
+## File system:

  - css
    - app - app-specific